**Urgent announcement re Egypt from Sheikh Haitham al Haddad click here**

 4. He refused special treatment for his dying sister

 Whilst Morsi was president, his sister fell seriously ill.
 When he went to visit her in hospital, the doctors told him that she may get better treatment if she was transferred to Europe or America.
 All they needed was the order from him and a medivac chopper and airplane would be commandeered.
 He refused stating that his family should not be favored above those of order Egyptians merely because of the position he held.
 His sister passed away in a government hospital like any other Egyptian citizen.

 5. The adhān takes precedence over his speech

-When Mursi was delivering an important speech he was suddenly made aware that prayer time fell.
-Instead of ignoring the adhān and continuing his speech or even just staying silent for a minute – Mursi loudly and proudly repeated the adhān.
+When Morsi was delivering an important speech he was suddenly made aware that prayer time fell.
+Instead of ignoring the adhān and continuing his speech or even just staying silent for a minute – Morsi loudly and proudly repeated the adhān.
 The effect was electrifying and a generation of pious young Muslims saw that even their leaders submitted to the words of Allāh.

 6. The homeless widow

 The video above is of a homeless woman who used to sleep on the streets of Cairo.
 One day a car pulled up and Morsi himself got out of the back.
 He asked her why she slept on the streets.
 She told him that since she had become a widow, she was unable to continue paying for their apartment and eventually found herself on the street.
 Morsi said that no mother in Egypt should suffer like this and directed officials to provide her with a respectable apartment and enough of a stipend from the state to pay for it.
 Since the coup she has become homeless again.